rsuite/rsuite/docs/pages/components/table/en-US/index.md

 ### Show full text of cells

-Displays the cut text in its entirety when hovering over the cell.
+Display the hidden text in its entirety when hovering over the cell.

 <!--{include:`full-text.md`}-->